Making Drugs Work Better™

 Back in 2011 I demonstrated the practical application of electrochemical prodrug activation in the first proof-of-concept for EAC (figure1).

-The toxicological principle that Figure 1 demonstrates is that: the cancer cells are not able to metabolize the prodrugs.
-Even if the concentration of prodrug is increased five-fold: there is no toxicity without electrolysis.
+The toxicological principle that Figure 1 demonstrates is that: the cancer cells are not able to metabolize the prodrugs, this means that conventional molecules used in intratumor injection run a high risk of not working properly depending on tumor type even at extremely high local concentrations.
+Even if the concentration of prodrug is increased five-fold: there is no toxicity without electrolysis (Figure 1).

-When you demonstrate that one of the longest and most widely used anti-cancer drugs: cyclophosphamide, is essentially nontoxic to cancer cells at millimolar concentrations (x0.001) after a 24 hour exposure, it becomes a different story.
+When you demonstrate that one of the longest and most widely used anti-cancer drugs: cyclophosphamide, is essentially nontoxic to cancer cells at millimolar concentrations (x0.001) after a 24 hour exposure, the results become a different story.

 The Publications Page has more light-bulb toxicity demonstrations like this, but that's the point: the EAC technology is not just one drug, it is more!